CfSOtago/GREENGrid/README.md

 This repo follows the structure of an [R package](https://github.com/ropensci/rrrpkg) and can be built & run as such.
 You can do this in various ways:

  * clone/fork the repo and then build & install locally (see http://r-pkgs.had.co.nz/git.html for tips)
- * we think this ought to work but it doesn't:
+ * this ought to work but doesn't, possibly because `devtools` were designed for github.com (git.soton.ac.uk is a gitlab server):
      * `install.packages("devtools")` and then:
      * `devtools::install_github("ba1e12/nzGREENGrid", host = "https://git.soton.ac.uk")` - NB 'host' matters, otherwise it will look on github...